caderek/aoc-starter-ts/README.md

 # Advent of Code 2019 starter for JS/TS

-**While the template from this repo still works, cocider using the improved version: https://github.com/caderek/aocrunner**
+**While the template from this repo still works, cosider using the improved version: https://github.com/caderek/aocrunner**

 ## Intro